Body Fat Caliper Calculator

 Can I perform the skinfold measurement on myself?

-What is the Durnin-Womersley formula?
+What is the Durnin-Womersley 4-site formula?

 Disclaimer: This calculator is designed to provide helpful estimates for informational purposes.
 While we strive for accuracy, financial (or medical) results can vary based on local laws and individual circumstances.
 We recommend consulting with a professional advisor for critical decisions.